 The Yuzo Plugin Exploit- Codes at Cause

 WordPress website redirects to spammy pages?
 Drop us a message on the chat widget, and we’d be happy to help you.
-Fix my WordPress website now.
+Remove Malware From My WordPress Website Now.

 I tried seeing the full description of The Yuzo on WordPress after the exploit and got this result instead: